-Cash Flow Sensitivity Analysis Template presents as a model of how dependent the value of the output is on each input variable.
+Cash flow sensitivity analysis template presents as a model of how dependent the value of the output is for each input variable.
 The changes brought in the input affect the net current value.
 It also helps company executives an idea of assessing risk factors for any input variable to go hostile.

 - Finding out the net present value at the value of the input for which we plan to measure the sensitivity by keeping all other inputs constant.

 - Finding the value of output at some new value of the input, again, while keeping other inputs constant.

 - Finding the percentage change in the output along with the percentage change in the input.